If you’ve got your eyes set what to do in Seoul, digging into the best things to do in Insadong should be high on your agenda.

 - Opening Hours: 10:30am to 8:30pm

 Following the lead of the popular “trick-eye” museums, the quirky Alive Museum opened to great fanfare in 2014.
-Like all of its brethren, including the similar Trick-Eye Museum in Hongdae, The Alive Museum uses parallax effects and other optical illusions to draw visitors into its outlandish scenes.
+It’s since become one of the best places to visit in Insadong for tourists and locals alike.

-At the over hundred exhibitions in the Alive Museum, you’ll insert yourself into artwork that tackles everything from getting chomped on by Marilyn Monroe to boxing a kangaroo.
+At the over hundred exhibitions in the Alive Museum, you can insert yourself into various artwork.
+Some of the odder options include getting chomped on by Marilyn Monroe or boxing a kangaroo.

-If you want to get a little extra action in, combine your visit to the Alive Museum with the Dynamic Maze, an interactive and challenging obstacle course that’ll test both your mind and body.
+Want to get some extra action in?
+Combine your visit to the Alive Museum with the Dynamic Maze.
+This interactive and challenging obstacle course will test both your mind & body.

 - Address: 12, Insa-dong, Jongno-gu, Seoul-si